Sam Vincent: Coaching career

-Nigerian national basketball team
+Nigerian national team

 Vincent assumed coaching the D'Tigress at the 2004 Summer Olympics.
 He led the team to a 68–64 victory over South Korea, the victory was the first victory by an African side in the women's basketball event in the Olympics.
 In 2005, Sam Vincent led the Nigerian women's basketball team to their second tournament victory in the FIBA African Basketball Championship (Afrobasket).

 Vincent returned as the team's head coach in 2017.
 He led the team to a 100 per cent performance in the 2017 FIBA African women's basketball tournament Afrobasket in Bamako, Mali.
 The team clinched their third Afrobasket title by defeating Senegal by 65–48 points in the final and consequently qualifying for the FIBA women's basketball World cup in Spain.

 Vincent had his appointment as head coach of the Nigeria Women's Basketball Team terminated by the Nigeria Basketball Federation on Thursday, August 2 while the team was preparing for the 2018 FIBA Women's Basketball World Cup.

-Vincent was appointed as head coach of the Bahrain National team replacing Serbian coach Darko Russo.
+Vincent was appointed as head coach of the Bahrain national basketball team, replacing Serbian coach Darko Ruso.
 This was after having coached the Riffa, Manama and Al-Ahli Manama clubs.

+In September 2022, Vincent was named the first head coach of the men's team at Beacon College, a liberal arts school in Central Florida.

+On February 4, 2025, Vincent was announced as the new head coach of South African club MBB of the Basketball Africa League (BAL).
+Former Magic player Pat Burke took over the position as head men's basketball coach and director of athletics at Beacon in March 2025.
+MBB was eliminated in the group phase of the BAL, following a 2–4 record.
+On June 4, Vincent joined Rwandan team APR as a defensive coach ahead of the 2025 BAL playoffs, while also expressing his intention to stay on as MBB's head coach.

+Libyan national team

+For the 2025 FIBA AfroBasket, he became head coach for Team Libya.

+Personal

+Vincent has kids, who have the South African nationality.